Hercute/zero_day/0x00-vagrant/README.md

-what the command uname prints when run without any option
+What does the command uname print when you run it without any option?